UiAMotionLab/HMFCrane-Simulink/README.md

-# HMF Crane MBS Simulink Simulink
+# HMF Crane MBS Simulink Simulator

 This repo includes the MATLAB-Simulink MBS Simulator model of the HMF Crane located in the Norwegian Motion Laboratory ([UiA Motion Lab](https://www.uia.no/motionlab)).